Adrian Matejka

-Adrian Matejka is an American poet.
-He was the poet laureate of Indiana for the 2018-2019 term.
-Since May 2022, he has been the editor of Poetry magazine.
+Adrian Matejka is an American poet and author of The Devil's Garden and Mixology.
+His most decorated work is The Big Smoke, which won the Anisfield-Wolf Book Award and was nominated for the National Book Award for Poetry and the Pulitzer Prize for Poetry.
+Indiana State Poet Laureate for the 2018–2019 term, since May 2022, he has been the editor of Poetry magazine.

 Life

-Born in Nuremberg, Germany, while his family served in the U.S military, Adrian Matejka was raised in Indianapolis, Indiana, in the United States.
+Born in Nuremberg, Germany, while his family served in the U.S. military, Adrian Matejka was raised in Indianapolis, Indiana, in the United States.
 He graduated from Indiana University Bloomington and Southern Illinois University Carbondale with an MFA in Creative Writing.
 He has received fellowships from the Cave Canem Workshop, the Guggenheim Foundation, the Lannan Foundation, the National Endowment for the Arts, and United States Artists.